DocumentationGetting Started

 });

-Your jobs, handlers, and code stay the same—only the adapter changes.
+✅ All your jobs, handlers, and code remain the same—only the adapter changes.

 Next Steps